-Victims who have been groomed and sexually abused by a sociopath are often asked how they were amiss to the evil unfolding around them.
+Victims who have been groomed and sexually abused by a psychopath are often asked how they were amiss to the evil unfolding around them.
 Victims wonder the same thing.
 When I got away from an abusive therapist years ago, I struggled with questions like: How did I not see this coming?
 Or did I see it coming and simply didn’t know what to do with the information?

 That second question is key.
 I didn’t know what to do with the information I was receiving.
 Nothing was wrong with my intuition or my gut feelings.
 My intuition was spot on, in fact, informing me every time something seemed off.

-When the doctor removed his shoes at the beginning of one of my therapy sessions, it panicked me and I questioned it at length until I landed upon an acceptable explanation.
+When the doctor removed his shoes at the beginning of one of my therapy sessions, it unnerved me, and I questioned it at length until I landed upon an acceptable explanation.

 When the doctor joked about bringing my tea in a heart mug for Valentine’s Day?
 It freaked me out.
 And did it make me extremely uncomfortable that someone I revered as a father figure was acting flirtatious?
 Of course, but I wasn’t able to process it, to make sense of it.
 Surely, I was overreacting.